Photo: Diliff / Wikimedia Commons

 Best Hotels in Hong Kong: Victoria Harbour, Kowloon & Lantau (2026)

-The Peninsula Hong Kong's 1928 Rolls-Royce fleet fleet Victoria Harbour tower suite, Mandarin Oriental Hong Kong's 1963 Central flagship Michelin dining, and Upper House Hong Kong's Queensway contemporary art-minimalist sky suite — China's most iconic harbor city finest hotels in 2026.
+The Peninsula Hong Kong's 1928 Rolls-Royce fleet and Victoria Harbour tower suites, Mandarin Oriental Hong Kong's 1963 Central flagship with Michelin dining, and Upper House's Queensway contemporary sky suites — the best hotels in Hong Kong for 2026.

 Hong Kong: Asia’s Most Dramatically Vertical City